patteeraL/CryptoApp/README.md

 Upon launching the app, the main screen will display a list of cryptocurrencies with their current prices.

 ## API
 CryptoApp uses the CoinRanking API to fetch the latest cryptocurrency data.
-You can find more information about the API at CoinRanking API Documentation.
+You can find more information about the API and get your API key at [CoinRanking API Documentation](https://developers.coinranking.com/api/documentation).

 Good Luck!